Cooperative Manipulation via Internal Force Regulation: A Rigidity Theory Perspective: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:preliminaries} provides notation and necessary background.
 Section \ref{sec:Coop manip model} provides the cooperative manipulation model and Section \ref{sec:Rigidity} discusses distance and bearing rigidity.
-The main results of the paper are given in Section \ref{sec:Main results}. {Section \ref{sec:Sim/Exp results} presents simulation results} and Section \ref{sec:Conclusion+FW} concludes the paper.
+The main results of the paper are given in Section \ref{sec:Main results}, and Section \ref{sec:discussion} discusses features of our analysis.
+Finally, Section \ref{sec:Sim/Exp results} presents simulation results and Section \ref{sec:Conclusion+FW} concludes the paper.